-The National Environmental Monitoring Standards steering group (NEMS) has prepared a series of environmental monitoring standards on authority from the Regional Chief Executive Officers (RCEO) and the Ministry for the Environment (MFE).
-The strategy that led to the development of these standards was established by Jeff Watson (Chairman) and Rob Christie (Project Director).
-The implementation of the strategy has been overseen by a steering group consisting of Jeff Watson, Rob Christie, Jochen Schmidt, Martin Doyle, Phil White, Mike Ede, Glenn Ellery, Lian Potter, Lucy Baker, Eddie Stead and David Payne.
+The National Environmental Monitoring Standards (NEMS) steering group has prepared a series of environmental monitoring standards on authority from the Regional Chief Executive Officers (RCEOs) and the Ministry for the Environment (MfE).
+The strategy that led to the development of these Standards was established by Jeff Watson (Chairman) and Rob Christie (Project Director).
+From 2014, the implementation of the strategy has been overseen by a steering group, and the current steering group comprises Phillip Downes, Martin Doyle, Michael Ede, Glenn Ellery, Nicholas Holwerda, Jon Marks, Charles Pearson, Jochen Schmidt, Alison Stringer, Raelene Mercer (Project Manager) and Jeff Watson.

-The development of these standards involved consultation with regional and unitary councils across New Zealand, electricity generation industry representatives and the National Institute for Water and Atmospheric Research Ltd (NIWA).
-These agencies are responsible for the majority of hydrological and continuous environmental related measurements within New Zealand.
-It is recommended that these standards are adopted throughout New Zealand and all data collected be processed and quality coded appropriately.
-The degree of rigour in which the standard is applied, will depend on the quality of data sought.
+The development of these Standards involved consultation with regional and unitary councils across New Zealand, major electricity-generation industry representatives and the National Institute for Water and Atmospheric Research Ltd (NIWA).
+These agencies are responsible for the majority of hydrological and continuous environmental-related measurements within New Zealand.
+It is recommended that these Standards are adopted throughout New Zealand and all data collected be processed and quality coded appropriately to facilitate data sharing.
+The degree of rigour with which the Standards and associated best practice may be applied, will depend on the quality of data sought.